-The Directors are entitled, under the Articles, to limit the number of Shares of any Fund redeemed by the Company, on any Dealing Day, to 10% of the total number of Shares of the relevant Fund in issue.
+The Directors in consultation with the Manager are entitled, under the Articles, to limit the number of Shares of any Fund redeemed by the Company, on any Dealing Day, to 10% of the total number of Shares of the relevant Fund in issue.
 In such circumstances, the limitation will be applied pro rata so that all Shareholders applying to have their Shares redeemed on that Dealing Day realise the same proportion of such Shares.
 The balance of the Shares not redeemed by the Company will be carried forward for redemption to the Dealing Day immediately following and will be dealt with pro rata (on a rateable basis) to subsequently received redemption requests.
 If requests for redemption are so carried forward, the Directors will inform the Shareholders affected.

-Requests for the redemption of Shares should be made to the Company in writing (requests by facsimile will be treated as definite orders) and must be received prior to the Dealing Deadline for the relevant Dealing Day.
+Requests for the redemption of Shares should be made to the Company in writing (requests by facsimile will be treated as definite orders), or by prior arrangement with the Administrator, by using agreed electronic means, and must be received prior to the Dealing Deadline for the relevant Dealing Day.
 If sent by facsimile, the original signed redemption request form must be promptly sent by courier or air mail to the Company.
 Redemption requests received after a Dealing Deadline shall be treated as having been received by the next following Dealing Deadline.
 A redemption request will not be capable of withdrawal after submission to the Company, unless such withdrawal is approved by the Company, acting in its absolute discretion.
 The redemption price will be the Net Asset Value of the Shares less any redemption fee (up to 3% of the Net Asset Value of the Shares which may be applied at the discretion of the Investment Manager).
 If requested, the Company may, in its absolute discretion and subject to the prior approval of the Depositary, and on prior written notification to the Shareholders, agree to designate additional Dealing Days and Valuation Points for the redemption of Shares.